myrrlyn/apocrypha.es/priv/archive/1kqzhx.md

 > running monies, whose vendors lay playing golden, star and city, all of one to
 > your only bed, because this is wanted, IS want, and so to swell them, set and
 > entered, SEHT AE DWEM, I call you Wounded as my war brother, speared and
-> thrown down, STENDR, rebuilt like mercy, lake-faced and lamp'd, spoke in
+> thrown down, STENDR, rebuilt like mercy, lake-faced and lamp’d, spoke in
 > water, this is wanted, give it grace, set in stillborn heavens, AE, I call you
 > Lock-step, math athlete, theorem-teethed biter, grand answer, stay skyward
 > from your line, symbol-gutter, this is wanted, set sequence, may you trace it